At the Middle School, we do the FLL Challenge. Learn more at this link.

 Practice Sessions:

 Mr. Schaefer reserves the right not to invite or dismiss any student or parent who does not meet these expectations.
-Dismissal does not result in an automatic refund after the normal Afterschool Enrichment refund window closes.
+Dismissal does not result in an automatic refund after the standard Afterschool Enrichment refund window closes.

-These teams attempt to qualify for the state tournament and typically score as DEVELOPING or ACCOMPLISHED on the Innovation Project and Robot Design FLL scoring rubric matrix (PDF).
+These teams attempt to qualify for the state tournament and typically score as ‘Developing’ or ‘Accomplished’ on the FLL Innovation Project and Robot Design scoring rubric matrix (PDF).

 Team members are expected to participate and contribute to all aspects of the season.
 In addition to meeting during the week, students will have assignments between meetings and additional weekly and weekend meetings as the competition dates approach.
 Parents must support the team beyond transporting their students to weekly practices and weekend meetings.
 Additional parental support roles include assisting with field trips and volunteering at regional and state events.